 15th October – Dharapani | Lamjung

 A rough jeep rides down to Beshi Sahar.
 There was no space left inside.
 Prakash and me we fit ourselves on the roof along with a backpack.
-It was little risky, but spectacular.
+It was a little risky but spectacular.
 There was a nice water waterfall on the way down.
-We switched to another small mini bus from Beshi Sahar.
-Arrived Thamel later afternoon, around 6:30 PM.
+We switched to another small minibus from Beshi Sahar.
+Arrived at Thamel later afternoon, around 6:30 PM.
 We planned for the dinner and short interaction program for the next day.

 Manaslu Circuit Trek After Earthquake | Summary